Studying Mechanical-, Process- and Chemical Engineering in Germany

 The first semesters focus on the basics, i.e. mathematics and physics, electrical engineering and computer science.
 Also part of the curriculum: Technical mechanics, which includes the calculation of forces, materials technology, production technology, construction and business administration.
 Later, project management is added.
 The students also deal with legal topics such as occupational health and safety.
 Due to the Corona pandemic and the associated distance learning, the degree course has become more theoretical at times, but in principle, mechanical engineering attaches great importance to practical courses, says Moniko Greif.
 For example, students test the behaviour of different materials, such as steel, cast iron, ceramics or plastics.
 Working on the computer takes up a lot of space in the degree.
 Students design three-dimensional machine parts using CAD (Computer-Aided Design).
 Later, they also learn to simulate and design entire machines on the computer.
 In the higher semesters of the bachelor's degree, students can specialise, for example in energy technology, product development or production technology.
 Offers that combine two directions, such as medical technology or plastics process engineering, are becoming increasingly important.

 Typical questions raised within the subject

-- How do you model components on a computer?
+- How do you model components on the computer?

-- How can you further reduce energy consumption in production?
+- How can you reduce energy consumption in manufacturing?